 Green writes novels for young adults, securing the Printz Award for his first book Looking for Alaska and staying at the top of the New York Times Bestseller list for upwards of fifty weeks with The Fault in Our Stars.
-His other three solo works were An Abundance of Katherines, Turtles All the Way Down and Paper Towns.
+His other three solo works are An Abundance of Katherines, Paper Towns, Turtles All the Way Down.
 He's also worked on several books in collaboration with other young adult authors, including Will Grayson, Will Grayson with David Levithan, and Let It Snow with Maureen Johnson and Lauren Myracle.

 On the Internet, he's probably best known for being one half of the VlogBrothers, along with his younger brother Hank Green, or the writer behind the interactive novel/riddle game thisisnottom.
-He is also currently giving lectures on the humanities with the program Crash Course and talking about interesting trivia on mental_floss, which he had written for early in his career.
+He is also noted for giving lectures on the humanities with the program Crash Course, and talking about interesting trivia on mental_floss, which he had written for early in his career.

 Before becoming a full-time writer, he worked as a book reviewer for Booklist and as a chaplain at a hospital.

 It should be noted that among his accomplishments are that, despite being a very common name, all but one of the results on the first page of a Google search on "John Green" are for him, and that he got his tens of thousands of YouTube followers to refer to his wife as "The Yeti," and is still married (it refers to the rarity and brevity of her appearances in VlogBrothers videos).

 A number of his books have seen official adaptations.
 The Fault in Our Stars was adapted into a film in 2014, in which he was given a short cameo — which was then cut.
-Another one of his books, Paper Towns, was also adapted and released in summer 2015.
-Another book of his, Looking for Alaska, had been in the works of getting a movie for quite a long time (over 10 years!).
-A attempt by Paramount to adapt the book back in 2016 never materialized, however, the book is now being adapted into a mini-series for Hulu, set to air in Fall 2019.
+Paper Towns was then adapted into a film released in 2015.
+Looking for Alaska, which had been in the works of getting a movie for quite a long time (over 10 years!), was instead turned into a miniseries that premiered on Hulu in 2019.

 - Looking for Alaska (2005)